ILC Case Study

 Keep Your Boots On!
-(KYBO!) is an England Rugby initiative that aims to attract, recruit and train players who are interested in becoming a rugby coach or referee.
+(KYBO!) is an England Rugby initiative that attracts, recruits and trains players, of all ages and backgrounds, who are interested in becoming a rugby coach or referee.

-The solution involves skills in strategy, copywriting, design, development and video production.
+The solution involves strategy, copywriting, design, development and video production.

-Keep Your Boots On!, is an established brand that is now used as a invaluable communication channel by other England Rugby initiatives.
-Namely, England Rugby Referee Association (ERRA), England Rugby Coaching Association (ERCA), Age Grade Rugby and Young Match Officials (YMO).
+KYBO!, is an established England Rugby brand that is used as a communication channel by other England Rugby initiatives.
+Namely, England Rugby Referee Association (ERRA), England Rugby Coaching Association (ERCA), Rugby Safe, Age Grade Rugby and Young Match Officials (YMO).

 For anyone interested in getting started as a rugby coach or referee, KYBO! is the place to start.